masupert/BeyondTheTorchlight/03 - Overworld Exploration.md

 If the party is disturbed during their rest with an encounter or with another disturbance such as severe weather, they may only detract 1d4 *Fatigue* for the party.
 Fatigue may be recovered in any combination per the party members.

-// Need to check on the Fatigue math here.
+`Need to check on the Fatigue math here. `

 ### Interact
 The party may choose to interact with one feature that they have discovered inside the Hex.
 This would typically be dungeon delving, approaching a town/village, lair exploration, a long NPC interaction, etc…